 I can’t talk or think about progress without thinking about my expectations.
 It’s fair to say that I did expect to get further with this project, but I don’t think that I underestimated the amount of effort required or my limited time.
 I knew those well going in, nevertheless I did expect to get further in this time.
 The roadmap is organised by milestones, each milestone is made up of multiple goals.
 I hoped, but now that I have retrospect, to achieve about one milestone every six months, at least for the first few 2–3 milestones.

 Progress & Psychology

 Initially progress seemed rapid, I was excited and had some close friends excited about the project.
-However in 2.5 years I am over half-way through the second milestone, less than I expected.
+However, in 2.5 years I am over half-way through the second milestone which is less than I expected.

 I published the roadmap to provide a sense of what my goals are to anyone reading along or wishing to get involved.
 It also helps me maintain focus on what I want to accomplish now and later (and I’ve recently been experimenting with a kanban board and github issues).
 However it has a side effect of making it clear what I have (and haven’t yet) achieved.

 While that side affect can sometimes be unfortunate, I think I’d feel like I had less progress if I did not see the roadmap at all, I would have no lovely green ticks to see at all!
 While I don’t want to dwell on this — since I don’t owe anyone Plasma, there’s no "deadline" — a feeling of progress (and peer support) is just something I seem to need sometimes.
 Therefore I try to accept that I set myself lofty goals and when I evaluate my progress I try to do so against more moderate goals.

 If you think this all sounds quite difficult to live with then I’d like to point out that I wouldn’t have started Plasma if I was already satisfied with my career progress and contributions in the last few years.

 a token-based bytecode interpreter, it’ll be replaced by better technology later;